Qin Hui — A Dreadfully Treacherous Prime Minister and A Terrible Traitor of Song Dynasty

 Then, Qin Hui started the negotiation with Jin again and signed a series of shameful treaties, including giving back to Jin all the cities that Song’s armies had won back, tributing Jin a great deal of money each year, and respecting Jin as the sovereign.

-After this treaty, northern China completely belonged to the Jurchen Jin, and then the peace in border maintained for decades.
+After this treaty, northern China completely belonged to the Jurchen Jin, and the peace at the border had been maintained for decades.

 In this treaty, Jin also required Qin Hui should always stay as prime minister of the Song Empire, and shouldn’t be replaced unless they approved.